tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/数据导入与导出/使用redis-port进行迁移_intl_en.md

 **Use instructions**:
 - The db capacity of the destination instance should be greater than that of the source instance; otherwise, the migration will fail.
-- If migration is interrupted for reasons such as network failure, you need to empty the destination instance first and then perform migration again; otherwise, there may be dirty data.
+- If migration is interrupted for reasons such as network failure, among others, you need to empty the destination instance first and then perform migration again; otherwise, there may be dirty data.
 - The progress of migration is displayed in the log, where "sync: rdb = 9063349 - [100.00%]" indicates that full data has been synced and incremental data sync is in progress, while "speed=(0/0,0/0,0)" indicates that incremental data has been synced.
 - You can stop data sync and migration by pressing Ctrl + C or through other means.